Le marais juif

-As the mahJ is located in the core of an old jewish district of Paris, a guided visit "Walking tour to discover the Jewish Marais, in Paris" is organised every other Sunday at 3pm from May to August and is also available for groups in English, German, Hebrew, and Spanish.
+As the mahJ is located in the core of an old jewish district of Paris, a guided visit "Walking tour to discover the Jewish Marais, in Paris" is usually organised every other Sunday at 3pm from May to August and is also available for groups in English, German, Hebrew, and Spanish.
 New !
 Groups can book at the day of their choice an one-hour Online Discovery of the Jewish Marais.

 The Covid 19 pandemic compelled the mahJ to cancelled it's 2021's tours' program.
 But small groups' tours (less than 15 people) can be scheduled with a mahJ's guide.